Lucki2501/BigCommerce-Library/README.md

 - Set your hash and token in `secrets.py`.
 - Select the hash and token in `main.py` > `bc.auth`.
+- Write your command in `main.py` as per documentation below.
 - Run `python main.py` in Terminal.

 If a merchant token is being used (`secrets.token`), the program will run a confirmation prompt.

 # DOCUMENTATION

 ## Authentication